unixorn/home-assistant-compatibility-guide/README.md

 ## Introduction

 This is a list of devices and software that work with [Home Assistant](https://www.home-assistant.io/) (HA) with minimal aggravation.
+This is _not_ a replacement for the official [Works With Home Assistant](https://works-with.home-assistant.io/) site.
+This list showcases devices that contributors have used with minimal hassle, not merely ones that work - most of us have encountered devices that you can coax into working.

 - If you have to reflash a device to use it with HA, please add that to the **Notes** column.
 - If you need to add a plugin to Home Assistant before it can be used, add that to **Notes** too.